 Old Main reflects the respect we have for our heritage and the value we place on God’s provision.
-Combined with Century House, this is the first facility Dr. Cedarholm would have visited on campus and has, over the last 46 years, served the Maranatha family very well.
+Combined with Century House, Old Main is the first facility Dr. Cedarholm would have visited on campus and has, since 1968, served the Maranatha family very well.
 Every student who has attended Maranatha has taken at least one class in the building, and many recitals, performances, and meetings have occurred within these walls.

-In preparation for the fiftieth anniversary of Maranatha in Watertown, there are several projects that need to be accomplished:
+In preparation for the 50th Anniversary Celebration of Maranatha Baptist University in Watertown, there are four phases of the Heritage Project that need to be completed:

-- Phase 1, the “Necessary Project”, involves construction of two handicap-accessible restrooms on first floor of Old Main.
-This $25,000 project has been funded by the Alumni Association.
+- PHASE 1: The “Necessary Project” involves construction of two handicap-accessible restrooms on first floor of Old Main.
+This $25,000 project has been funded by the Alumni Association [PROJECT COMPLETED SUMMER 2014].

-- Phase 2 involves reconstruction of the East Entrance to Old Main.
+- PHASE 2: The "Grand Re-entry" involves reconstruction of the East Entrance to Old Main.
 This is the formal entrance to campus and is also the location of the Cedarholms’ gravesites.
-We propose to enhance this approach to the building with a new stair entrance from the parking lot, new landscaping, replacement of the Academy windows on the east wall, and upgrades of the front porch as required.
-This project’s estimated cost is $100,000.
+We propose to enhance this approach to the building with a new stair entrance from the parking lot, new landscaping, replacement of the Academy windows on the east wall, and upgrades to the front porch as required.
+This project’s estimated cost is $100,000 [PROJECT UNDERWAY SUMMER 2015].

-- Phase 3 involves replacing of the HVAC system utilized for the Academic Offices and the Main Conference Room.
-This project’s estimated cost is $20,000.
+- PHASE 3: "Project HVAC" involves replacing of the HVAC system utilized for the Academic Offices and the Main Conference Room.
+This project’s estimated cost is $20,000 [PROJECT COMPLETED SUMMER 2015].